Qunut: Etymology

 Qunut has many linguistic meanings, such as humility, obedience and devotion.
 However, it is more understood to be a special du'a which is recited during the prayer.

 Customs

+Shia

+Reciting qunūt in prayer—raising the hands before the face and reciting supplications—as is commonly practiced among Shia (raising both hands in the second rak‘ah before going into rukūʿ), is not customary in any of the four Sunni schools of thought.

+In all obligatory and recommended prayers, performing qunūt in the second rak‘ah before rukūʿ is considered recommended (mustahabb).

+Sunni

 It is permissible to make the qunut before going into ruku (bowing), or it may be recited when one stands up straight after the ruku.
 Humaid says: "I asked Anas: 'Is the qunut before or after the ruku?' he said: 'We would do it before or after."
 This hadith was related by Ibn Majah and Muhammad ibn Nasr.
 In Fath al-Bari, Ibn Hajar al-Asqalani comments that its chain is faultless.
+During dua qunut, the hands should be put together like a beggar.

 The minority Ibadi school of Islam rejects the practice of qunūt altogether.
-However, it is normative in all daily prayers among the Twelver Shia.